 7 Missionaries Can Only Call Home Twice a Year

-6 No Eating Meat In The Summer
+6 No Eating Meat in the Summer

 Most Mormons don’t even know about this rule.
 Officially, Mormons are supposed to be almost entirely vegetarian.
-The Mormon scriptures clearly state that meat “should not be used, only in times of winter, or of cold, or famine.”
+The Mormon scriptures clearly state that meat “should be used, only in times of winter, or of cold, or famine.”

 Which is not what actually happens.
-If you invite a Mormon to a barbecue, he’ll probably eat as many cheesesteaks as anybody else there.
+If you invite a Mormon to a barbecue, he’ll probably eat as many burgers as anybody else there.
 But that doesn’t mean his family’s undergoing some terrible famine that he’s too polite to bring up.
 It’s just because, like the Bible’s “no wool-linen blends” rule in Deuteronomy 22:11, this one doesn’t get followed very often.

 But it is definitely a rule.
 Major Mormon leader Brigham Young supported the rule and told his followers only to touch meat during famines.
-Nearly every other major Mormon leader has endorsed it, too.
+Nearly every other major Mormon leader has endorsed it too.
 So next time a Mormon friend drops by, pass him a veggie burger.

-5 Keep Three Months’ Worth Of Food Stockpiled At All Times
+5 Keep Three Months’ Worth of Food Stockpiled at All Times

 As proud as the Boy Scouts are of their “always be prepared” motto, they have nothing on the Mormons.
 The church tells its followers that they live in tumultuous times and need to be self-reliant for anything that comes—whether it’s the apocalypse or a personal tragedy.

 Every church has an emergency response plan ready for its ward to keep the church members safe in the event of a catastrophe.
-The people are expected to be ready, too.
+The people are expected to be ready too.
 The church instructs every member to keep an emergency shelter ready with a three-month supply of the food they eat daily.

 4 No Oral Sex